hackmdio/codimd/public/docs/slide-example.md

 ## Fragment Styles

-There's different types of fragments, like:
+There are different types of fragments, like:

 grow